ldelance/ldelance.github.io/cv.md

 Research internships:

 - SIMM laboratory, ESPCI, Paris
-   Effect of surfactants on the passage of a drop immersed in water through a constriction
+   **Effect of surfactants on the passage of a drop immersed in water through a constriction**
    Supervisors: François Lequeux, Laurence Talini, Emilie Verneuil

 - Losert Lab, University of Maryland, USA
-   Experimental study of the rotational motion of particles in a granular material
+   **Experimental study of the rotational motion of particles in a granular material**
-   Supervisor: Wolfgang Losert
+   Supervisor: Wolfgang Losert, Zackery Benson

+Participation in the **French and International Physicists' Tournament**
+Winner of the French Tournament with the team of the University of Lyon; Second at the international tournament.

 ### 2017 Bachelor of Physics at ENS de Lyon, France

+Research internships:

+- SIMM laboratory, ESPCI, Paris
+   **Dynamics of magnetic cylinders under a magnetic field**
+   Supervisors: Olivia Du Roure, Julien Heuvingh

 ## Teaching

 - **Initiation to programming** (Python)